 Location: Vancouver, Canada

-Salt Spring is one of the most sustainable coffee brands producing 100% organic coffee in Canada.
+Salt Spring is one of Canada's most sustainable coffee brands producing 100% organic coffee.
 Salt Spring is a member of the 1% for the Planet and also has a Fair for Life certification.
 This family-owned coffee business began with a few coffee drinkers roasting some beans on a wood stove.

 Now, they aim "to support people and natural systems that sustain us to thrive along our entire supply chain."